No Data? No Problem: Robust Vision-Tabular Learning with Missing Values: Methodology

 \subsection{Tabular More vs. Fewer Loss}

-We extend the use of value missingness as a training-enhancement technique from pretraining to downstream task tuning.
+The gated-cross attention module provides the architectural capacity to suppress the effect of noisy tabular attributes.
+To actively encourage this behavior at training, we extend the use of value missingness as a training-enhancement technique from pretraining to downstream task tuning.
 In contrast to other modalities, such as images or text, which can be defined as either present or absent, tabular data can have a variable number of attributes, making the notion of “missingness” more nuanced.
 Thus, applying modality missingness aware loss functions to tabular data requires specific adaptations.
+Crucially, the inclusion of more attributes does not inherently guarantee a less challenging prediction task as high-dimensional tabular settings can introduce noise and distractor variables, resulting in downgraded performance as more attributes are included.

 We introduce TabMoFe loss, an adaptation to the SimMLM's~\cite{li2025simmlm} MoFe loss.
 MoFe encourages the model to achieve better performance when more modalities are available.
 We follow this notion, but instead of comparing modalities, the loss is designed such that the ranking is based on the number of given tabular attributes.
 That is, at each iteration we sample two sets of tabular attributes, \(t^+\) and \(t^-\).
 As different attributes carry different weights for the output, some being more important than others, we ensure that \(t^- \subset t^+ \subseteq t^{full}\).
-Further, the number of attributes in \(t^+\) is in range \([1, N_a]\), where \(N_a\) represents the maximum amount of tabular attributes available, and \(t^-\) is in range \([0, N_t]\), where \(N_t\) is the number of attributes in \(t^+\).
-Given this setting, we can assume that the performance of the model with \(t^+\) should be better or equal to that of \(t^-\) as it should not perform worse when more tabular attributes are available.
+Further, the number of attributes in \(t^+\) is in range \([1, N_{full}]\), where \(N_{full}\) represents the maximum amount of tabular attributes available, and \(t^-\) is in range \([0, N_t)\), where \(N_t\) is the number of attributes in \(t^+\).
+Given this setting, we can assume that the performance of the model with \(t^+\) should be better or equal to that of \(t^-\) as it should not perform worse when given more information.
 Given this, we define the TabMoFe loss as,

 Then, the full multimodal task loss is defined as,